Tim Dodds

 Timothy Andrew Dodds (born 28 January 1962) is a New Zealand sport shooter, who won a bronze medal representing his country at the 1990 Commonwealth Games.

 Biography

 Born in Gore on 28 January 1962, Dodds was educated at Gore High School.

 Dodds competed for New Zealand at the 1990 Commonwealth Games in Auckland.
-He won a bronze medal with John Woolley in the men's skeet pair, and finished in 11th place in the men's individual skeet.
+He won a bronze medal with John Woolley in the men's skeet pairs, and finished in 11th place in the men's individual skeet.

 In 1990, Dodds was awarded the New Zealand 1990 Commemoration Medal.
 The same year he was named Southland senior sportsperson of the year.